padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 ```

 The sampling points/pixels are called validation points and were displayed alongside the ones used to build the model (i.e., calibration) to ensure that the validation and calibration points/pixels were not the same or spatially close to each other.
 This must be done to avoid or minimise spatial autocorrelation, which can make the model over-optimistic.
 Thus, purposive sampling was applied after stratified sampling, carefully selecting or adding validation points/pixels that were neither identical to nor spatially close to the calibration points.
 The entire sampling approach can be implemented programmatically, but this is beyond the scope of the unit.
-So, the purposive sampling was done manually, and through this, the validation points/pixels for NTV were 31, AS = 15, CTV = 10, and water = 3.
+So, purposive sampling was done manually, and as a result, the validation points/pixels for NTV were 31, AS = 15, CTV = 10, and water = 3.
 More samples could indeed have been collected, but time did not allow it.
 Feel free to collect more 'good' validation points/pixels if you have the time.

 The script below visualises the calibration and validation points/pixels.